 Early Childhood Education

 Participants in the Early Childhood Education program receive adequate instruction and training in curriculum planning and implementation.
-Experiences in coordination of activities in art, music, language arts, and other avenues of learning prepare students for job placement in a variety of careers working with children.
+Experiences in the coordination of activities in art, music, language arts, and other avenues of learning prepare students for job placement in a variety of careers working with young children.
 Students receive hands-on experience as they complete the required number of practicum hours in the ECCC Daycare Center on campus.
 All students enrolled in the program must have up-to-date immunizations on file at the College and must participate in a criminal background check and fingerprinting.

 Advanced education is available at multiples levels in early childhood education, including programs at the bachelor's, master's and doctoral degree levels.
 Early childhood educators are required to hold licensure or certification whether they work in childcare centers or schools; however, private childcare providers working with small numbers of children are not always required to be certified.
 Requirements for certification vary widely by age level and state.
 Typically, certification requires a criminal background check, proof immunizations, and a traning component.